DomResc/docker-backup-tools/README.md

 ## Security Notes

 - The script requires root privileges to stop and start Docker services
+- The configuration file permissions are set to 600 (readable only by owner) by default
-- SMTP passwords in the script could be a security risk; consider using environment variables or secure credential storage
+- SMTP passwords in the configuration file could be a security risk; consider using environment variables or secure credential storage
 - Ensure your backup directory has appropriate permissions